bladeacer/flexcyon/README.md

 - Smiley toggle icons and other options for settings
 - ASCII art or custom quote in new empty tabs
 - subtle opacity effects for UI elements
-- a dark mode colour scheme
+- a light and dark mode colour scheme
 - ASCII checkboxes
 - Heading options like underline, numbered, coloured
 - A [plethora of cssclasses and callout customisation options](https://flexcyon.readthedocs.io/en/latest/Styling/CSS-Classes/)